OuyangWenyu/hydromodel/README.md

 **Using Custom Data (hydrodatasource):**

-For your own data, use the `selfmadehydrodataset` format:
+For your own data to be read using hydrodatasource, it needs to be prepared in the format of  `selfmadehydrodataset` :

 ```bash
 pip install hydrodatasource